Welcome from the Pro-Vice-Chancellor and Executive Dean

 Penryn Campus - Cornwall

 Politics on our Penryn Campus in Cornwall, is located in the Peter Lanyon Building.
+Law is also available where students benefit from collaboration with the University of Exeter Business School (Penryn Campus).
 Set in 100 acres of countryside in Penryn, and close to the waterside town of Falmouth, it boasts beautiful views over the Fal estuary combined with modern facilities and student accommodation, while the small campus size allows for direct access to world-class academics.

 St Luke's Campus - Exeter